NexGen - Invest wisely. The sink is the most used appliance in the home.

 Let me speak of the colander idea for a moment.
 Has this ever happened to you?
 You have a large pot of pasta on the cook top.
 You go to the sink to drain it and place the colander in the sink.
 You pour the water, but all the water does not evacuate the sink fast enough and the water begins to back up into the pasta?
 It has happened to me and it grossed me out - yuck.
 Just take the grid and turn it 90 degrees and place it in the bottom of the sink.
 Set the colander on the grid.
 The colander is now raised up - no more yuck!

 Cool use ideas from our customers using their Signature Series Workstation Kitchen Sinks!

-This is a photo taken from the right side - looking down the length of the sink.
+This is a photo taken from the right side - looking down the length of an original Signature Series workstation sink.
 This copper kitchen sink is only 30" long overall.
-I would suggest that this option would be even more useful on a sink that is longer.

 This "Signature Series" copper under mount workstation sink features our black American walnut cutting board and a colander that was purchased at Costco for under $35.
 There are all kinds of accessories that can be found to fit our sinks.
 If you love to cook, this is the ultimate sink!